wiscohumanoids/lerobot_alohamini/wiscohumanoid/setup_docs/RECORD_GUIDE.md

 ### Extra info

+Common issue: ConnectionError: Failed to sync read 'Present_Position' on ids=[1, 2, 3, 4, 5, 6] after 4 tries.
+[TxRxResult] There is no status packet!

 You might have to exit the docker container and reenter again on the Jetson if it's not able to identify the ports.

 The /dev/videoX numbers are assigned by the Linux kernel based on USB enumeration order — whichever camera the kernel discovers first gets the lowest number.
 This order depends on: